Stevesbong/OOP-Phrase-game/README.md

 2. Button color and background change when hover over it.
 3. Header 'Phrase Hunder' animation.
 4. Added 360deg translate when letter revealed.

+#### Trying to add some more style in it
+1. Domino colors on phrase when game stared.
+2. Transitions on hover.